Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-Although the above strategies effectively address the potential mixing and convergence issues of the Gibbs sampler in \eqref{eq17}, the multivariate truncated normal in \eqref{eq18} is often more challenging from a computational perspective relative to the one in \eqref{eq17}.
+Although the above strategies effectively address the mixing and convergence issues of the Gibbs sampler in \eqref{eq17}, the multivariate truncated normal in \eqref{eq18} is often more challenging from a computational perspective relative to the one in \eqref{eq17}.
 In fact, marginalizing out $\bbeta$ in $\mbox{TN}_{\bar{n}+\bar{n}_0}({\bf 0}; \boeta_{\pst} + \bX_{\pst} \bbeta,\bSigma_{\pst})$ induces dependence among the latent utilities in $\bar{\bz}$.
-This means that, unlike $\bSigma_{\pst}$, the covariance matrix $\bGamma_{\pst}$ of the truncated normal in \eqref{eq18} has no more a diagonal or block--diagonal structure and, hence, $p(\bar{\bz} \mid \by)$ does not factorize as the product of univariate or low--dimensional truncated normals as for $p(\bar{\bz} \mid \by, \bbeta)$ in \eqref{eq17}, making sampling from \eqref{eq18} much more challenging when $(\bar{n}+\bar{n}_0)$ is large.
-In the context of probit models, \citet{holmes_2006} address this issue by leveraging closure under conditioning properties of truncated normals \citep{Horrace2005SomeRO} to sample iteratively from the univariate truncated normal full--conditionals $p(\bar{z}_i \mid \bar{\bz}_{-i} , \by)$, for $i=1, \ldots, \bar{n}+\bar{n}_0$.
-However, this strategy implies a Gibbs--sampling routine which may be still subject to mixing issues.
-Alternatively, it is possible to sample directly from $p(\bar{\bz} \mid \by)$ in \eqref{eq18} leveraging the state--of--the--art schemes presented in Section~\ref{sec_4.1} \citep[e.g.,][]{Botev_2016,gessner2020}.
-Nonetheless, as mentioned in Section~\ref{sec_4.1}, there is still lack of a generally--applicable gold standard for any size of $\bar{p}$ and $\bar{n}+\bar{n}_0$, thus motivating alternative solutions for inference in high dimension, beyond sampling--based schemes.
-A unified view of these alternative strategies, with a main focus on past and recent developments in variational Bayes (\textsc{vb}) and expectation--propagation (\textsc{ep}), is provided in Section~\ref{sec_4.3}.
+This means that, unlike for $\bSigma_{\pst}$, the covariance matrix $\bGamma_{\pst}$ of the truncated normal in \eqref{eq18} has no more a diagonal or block-diagonal structure and, hence, $p(\bar{\bz} \mid \by)$ does not factorize as the product of univariate or low-dimensional truncated normals as for $p(\bar{\bz} \mid \by, \bbeta)$ in \eqref{eq17}, making the sampling from \eqref{eq18} more challenging when $(\bar{n}+\bar{n}_0)$ is large.
+In probit regression, \citet{holmes_2006} address such issue by leveraging the closure under conditioning properties discussed, e.g., in \citet{Horrace2005SomeRO} to sample iteratively from the univariate truncated normal full-conditionals $p(\bar{z}_i \mid \bar{\bz}_{-i} , \by)$, for $i=1, \ldots, \bar{n}+\bar{n}_0$.
+However, this strategy implies a Gibbs-sampling routine which may be still subject to mixing issues.
+Alternatively, it is possible to sample directly from $p(\bar{\bz} \mid \by)$ in \eqref{eq18} leveraging the state-of-the-art schemes presented in Section~\ref{sec_4.1} \citep[e.g.,][]{Botev_2016,gessner2020}.
+However, there is still the lack of a generally-applicable gold-standard for any size of $\bar{p}$ and $\bar{n}+\bar{n}_0$.